 Though ZIP files are extremely handy, especially if you need to send multiple files via email, you should know that issues are also inevitable.
 The best way to get through issues like error 79 in the future is to simply be familiar with the solutions we have presented above.

 Have any of the solutions helped resolve the error 79 on your Mac?
-Let us know your experience in the comments!
+Do you have any comments about this article?
+Let us hear you and your experience in the comments!